-Giving Back With Your Children
+Give Back With Your Children

+To give back with your children to needy communities is better than any gift.
 We are always gearing to give our children experiences that can help them understand what the world really is like.
 We give them instrument lessons to teach them dedication to a craft, sports to bring unity and skill sets as working as a team and clubs so they learn a new trade.
 However, we have to teach our children about life.
 Not everyone is as a lucky as our children.
 There are many walks in life and the most courageous lesson a child can learn is empathy and humility.

 It takes a special kind of parent to teach their children that there are causes that are bigger than ourselves.
 When you have an empathetic child, you have a child who is wealthier than any big business person.

 This month, we asked our Blogger of the Year Momma Braga to participate in an important interview.
 This month, #TalkwithMommaBraga, we talk about giving back with your children.